zacharysang/show-pass/README.md

 # show-pass
-Web extension to display 'show password' button on all password fields
+Web extension to allow user to easily view a password field value in plain text!